Self guided walking tour and FREE Map

 Market at The Great Market Square

 Uilenburg borders with The Great Market Square, which takes in a central place in Den Bosch.
-Here you can find ample shops, restaurants and bars, and the city hall is situated here as well.
-When I visited on a Saturday, it was market day, so the entire square was filled with market stalls selling all kinds of merchandise ranging from flowers to fruit, and from nuts to clothing.
+Here you can find ample shops, restaurants and bars.
+City hall is situated here as well.
+When I visited on a Saturday, it was market day.
+This meant that the entire square was filled with market stalls selling all kinds of merchandise ranging from flowers to fruit, and from nuts to clothing.

 St John’s Cathedral and the Parade